Andrey Vlasov: Vlasov Movement

-Ideologically, the Vlasov movement was between the Russian nationalism of the National Alliance of Russian Solidarists, an organisation of far-right origins which collaborated with the Nazis but the members of which were repressed by Gestapo in 1943 and 1944 so Vlasov had to ask Himmler to free them, as its ideologues surrounded Vlasov, and social democratic views of the other Russian POWs in Germany.
+Ideologically, the Vlasov movement was between the Russian nationalism of the National Alliance of Russian Solidarists, an organisation of far-right origins which collaborated with the Nazis (but the members of which were repressed by Gestapo in 1943 and 1944 so Vlasov had to ask Himmler to free them), as its ideologues surrounded Vlasov, and social democratic views of the other Russian POWs in Germany.
+Typical anti-communist literature on Vlasov glosses over documented Nazi sympathies of the movement.
+The Vlasov movement run press organs and camps to train Russian propagandists that praised National Socialism, and the democratic veneer seen in the declarations of ROA was largely made in attempt to make the movement palatable to the Western powers.